 - Account notification messages: email@example.com

-Check regularly to make sure your domain isn’t listed as unsafe with Google Safe Browsing.
+- Check regularly that your domain isn’t listed as unsafe with Google Safe Browsing.
 To check your domain status, enter your domain in the Safe Browsing site status page.
-Also, check any domain that’s linked to yours.
+Check any other domains that are linked to yours.

-Don’t send sample phishing messages or test campaigns from your domain.
+- Don’t send test phishing messages or test campaigns from your domain.
 Your domain’s reputation might be negatively affected, and your domain could be added to internet blocklists.

-Don’t impersonate another domain or sender without permission.
-This practice is called spoofing, and it can cause Gmail to categorize the messages as spam.
+- Don’t impersonate other domains or senders without permission.
+This practice is called spoofing, and Gmail may mark these messages as spam.

-- Messages that have a From address in the recipient’s Contacts list are less likely to be marked as spam.
+- Messages sent from an address in the recipient’s Contacts list are less likely to be marked as spam.

-- Occasionally, valid messages might be marked as spam.
-Recipients can mark valid messages as not spam, so future messages from the sender should be delivered to the inbox.
+Occasionally, legitimate messages might be marked as spam.
+Recipients can mark valid messages as not spam, so future messages from the sender should be delivered to their inbox.

-- Help protect recipients from malicious email, like phishing messages.
+- Help protect recipients from malicious messages, such as spoofing and phishing messages.

 - Are less likely to be rejected or marked as spam by Gmail.

-Send mail only to users who choose to get and read your messages.
+Only send email to people who want to get messages from you.
 They’re less likely to report messages from your domain as spam.

-- Make sure users opt in to get mail from you.
+- Make sure recipients opt in to get messages from you.

 - Confirm each recipient's email address before subscribing them.

-- Consider periodically sending messages to confirm users want to stay subscribed.
+- Periodically send messages to confirm that recipients want to stay subscribed.

-- Consider unsubscribing users who don’t read your messages.
+- Consider unsubscribing recipients who don’t open or read your messages.

-Always give users a way to unsubscribe from your messages, and make unsubscribing easy.
-Letting users opt out of your messages can improve message open rates, click through rates, and sending efficiency.
+Always give your recipients a way to unsubscribe from your messages.
+Make unsubscribing easy.
+Letting people opt out of your messages can improve open rates, click-through rates, and sending efficiency.

-- Include a prominent link in the message that takes users to a page for unsubscribing.
+- Include a prominent link in the message that takes recipients to a page for unsubscribing.

-- Let users review the individual mailing lists they’re subscribed to.
+- Let recipients review the individual mailing lists they’re subscribed to.
 Let them unsubscribe from lists individually, or all lists at once.

-- Automatically unsubscribe users who have multiple bounced messages.
+- Automatically unsubscribe recipients who have multiple bounced messages.

 If you include both headers, Gmail uses the one listed first.

-When a user unsubscribes using one-click, you receive this POST request:
+When a recipient unsubscribes using one-click, you receive this POST request: